yude/gyuttoe-rp/README.md

 ```

 ### For packaging
-* For decrease file size of executable:
+* For decreasing file size of executable:
 [UPX - the Ultimate Packer for eXecutables](https://upx.github.io/)

 ## License